 You can begin to measure the day after stopping most hormonal contraception.
 Please note that it may take some time for your first ovulation or to have your period again, as irregular cycles are common after having used hormonal contraception.
 Below you will see some information regarding quitting a few different methods and what to expect.
 If you get bleeding right after stopping your hormonal contraception, please log that as 'spotting' in the app as it's not the same as your period, and it should not be marked as such.

-Please note that if you are still using a copper IUD, you may continue to ovulate and you can use Natural Cycles at the same time in order to detect ovulation and to know when your next period is coming (if applicable).
-If you want to wait until your natural menstruation comes back and start with the measuring then, you can do so as well, of course.
+Please note that if you are still using a copper IUD, you may continue to ovulate.
+You can use Natural Cycles at the same time to detect ovulation and to know when your next period is coming (if applicable).
+If you would like to wait until your natural menstruation comes back and start with the measuring, then you can do so as well.

 After the pill (combined or mini)

 Complete all active pills and start with Natural Cycles the day after stopping.

 You can start with Natural Cycles the day after removing the ring.

 You can start with Natural Cycles the day after having your IUD removed.

 The depo shot usually is active between 8-13 weeks, depending on which injection you have had.
 Once the 13 weeks have passed, you can start using Natural Cycles when the effect of the injection has worn off.

 You can start with Natural Cycles the day after the implant has been removed.

 You can start using Natural Cycles the day after it has been removed.